appbaseio/reactive-manual/docs/v1.0.0/map-components/ReactiveMap.md

 - **defaultZoom** `Number` [optional]
     preset map's zoom level, accepts integer values between [0, 20].
 0 is the minimum zoom level, where you can see the entire globe.
 20 is the maximum zoom level.
 Defaults to 13.
 - **defaultCenter** `Object` [optional]
-    preset map's center position by specifying an object with valid `lat` and `lng` values.
+    preset map's center position by specifying an object with valid `lat` and `lon` values.
 - **showMapStyles** `Boolean` [optional]
     whether to show map styles dropdown picker in the map UI.
 Defaults to `true`.
 - **defaultMapStyle** `String` [optional]